Orosi High School: History

 In 1962, a new building was built, which housed a library, science laboratory, and additional classrooms.

 In 1965, the district unified and the high school students from Badger were included in the district.

 A football stadium was built for the school in 1972.

 In 1990, Orosi High School was awarded the California Distinguished School recognition.

 In 2007, Cutler-Orosi was one of the communities to receive the U.S. Department of Justice "weed and seed" grants and in 2010, it underwent a remodeling, which included adding new classrooms and an amphitheater and redesigning the student quad area.

-The Class of 2012 was Orosi High school's 100th graduating class.
-The last of the graduating classes to begin their formal education in the 20th century.
-The class is considered a "turning point" in the educational history for OHS and saw their highest number of students going into higher education and the UC system.
-The graduating class consisted of eight valedictorians.
+The class of 2012 was the school's 100th graduating class.
+The class saw their highest number of students going into higher education and the UC system, with eight valedictorians.

-In 2015 was named a Gold Ribbon School by the California Department of Education.
+In 2015, was named a Gold Ribbon School by the California Department of Education.

-In 2017 a new science building was added to the school featuring 8 new classrooms and new restrooms.
+In 2017, a new science building was added to the school featuring 8 new classrooms and new restrooms.

-In 2018 the Orosi High School will receive a new stadium which is planned to start on March 1, 2018 and will be complete by October 2018.
-The stadium will have new bleachers seating 3,200 people more than the old one.
-There will also be a nine-synthetic track around the field.
-It will also include a new bathroom and concession stand on the visitor's side.
+In October 2018, Orosi High School received a new stadium.
+The stadium is able to accommodate 3,200 people.
+A nine-synthetic track was added around the football field.
+A new bathroom and concession stand were added the visitor's side.

+In 2025, A new performing arts building was added.
+It features a new band and choir room, individual practice rooms, storage areas, dressing rooms, and teacher offices.

+An aquatics complex was opened in 2025 as well.
+The complex features a community pool, a 25 by 38 meter competition pool with bleachers on both ends, changing rooms, lockers, and coach offices.